Complain About a Lawyer’s Fee

-Complete and print the Fee Dispute Complaint (PDF 60K) form.
-Information can be typed directly into each field, however you will not be able to save the document.
+Complete and print the Petition for Fee Arbitration.
+Information can be typed directly into each field; however, you will not be able to save the document.
 Navigate by using the tab key.

 Please include copies of bills or other documents supporting your claim.
 Do not send original documents as they will not be returned to you.

-A copy of the complaint is forwarded to the attorney in question.
-The attorney has 15 days to respond.
-Upon receipt of the response, the Bar office will assign the matter to a hearing panel.
+A copy of the petition will is forwarded to the attorney in question.
+The attorney has 20 days to respond.
+Upon receipt of the response, the Bar office will forward the petition and response to the Fee Arbitration Committee Chair for review to explore the possibility of an informal resolution.